To celebrate the last ep of Mad Men, I recorded a song I wrote a while ago! For fun.

 one or more of my housemates got into the trash and recycling overflow piles in the kitchen

 I did that!
 The Recyclables Man is a cousin to the Snowman.
-Neither is meant to last : (
+Neither is long for this world : (

 my beautiful housemate